Please enter your email in order to download this publication.

 To determine what unique factors predict potential, let’s first eliminate what’s scientifically prove to predict performance:

-Intelligence: Good old-fashioned IQ accounts for up to 30% why we’re successful on the job.
+Intelligence: Good old-fashioned IQ accounts for around 30% of why we’re successful on the job.
 It’s still the largest known predictor of success in many situations, including our work performance.
-Many factors often cited as indicating high potential (i.e. learns fast in different situations, fast reaction and processing time, “connects the dots,”) are components of Intelligence (7).
+Many factors often cited as indicating high potential (i.e. learns fast in different situations, fast reaction, and processing time, “connects the dots,”) are components of Intelligence (7).
 This means that they’re performance factors first.

 Personality: Our personality is comprised of five factors that predict up to about 15% of our performance above what intelligence can predict.
 Of those five factors, however, only Conscientiousness (dependability, achievement, striving, planfulness) and Neuroticism/Emotional Stability (lack of anxiety, hostility, depression ad personal insecurity) actually predict performance and Conscientiousness is the much more predictive factor.
 The other factors (Extraversion, Agreeableness, Openness to Experience) can explain very small amounts of performance in specific jobs (i.e. Extraversion in sales roles).
 Terms used to describe high potentials like “ambitious” or “aspire” are personality factors and are already accounted for when we predict performance (8).